netdata/learn/docs/cloud/visualize/kubernetes.md

 ## Caveats

-There are some caveats and known issues with the beta version of Kubernetes.
+There are some caveats and known issues with Kubernetes monitoring with Netdata Cloud.

 - **No way to remove any nodes** you might have [drained](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) from your Kubernetes cluster.
 These